Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 Seems a bit weird, he cites Python as an example but Python still uses list literals: the syntax for a NumPy array is ``np.array([1, 2, 3, 4, 5])``.
 The only thing overloaded is access ``arr[i] = x``.

 Julia doesn't require parens around conditions in ``if`` and ``while``, ``if a == b`` instead of ``if (a == b)``.

+Ada uses round brackets for array component references. use round rather than square brackets "The advantage of  this is a uniform notation within an expression for reference to array components and for function calls.
+The same argument of uniform referents justifies using the same syntax for component selection of records."

 Function syntax
 ===============